-Tip 5: Be First in Line At That Ticket Counter
+Tip 5: Be First in Line At The Angkor Wat Ticket Counter

-If you haven’t bought your ticket ahead of time (which we don’t think you need do, we didn’t) make sure you are clear with your tuk tuk driver that you need to buy your ticket still.
+You can’t buy your Angkor Pass ahead of time.
+Instead, you have to buy it the morning of your visit.
+Make sure you are clear with your tuk tuk driver that you need to buy your ticket still.

-Your driver will take you to the ticket counter where you will leap (and we mean leap) out of that tuk tuk and run to an open ticket counter and get in line.
+Your tuk-tuk driver will take you to the ticket counter where you will leap (and we mean leap!) out of that tuk-tuk and run to an open ticket counter and get in line.

 Tip 6: Secure Your Sunrise Spot Like A Boss

 Once at the reflection pool of Angkor Wat (like we talked about above), you’ll notice a handful of Khmer’s wanting to get you to come into their coffee/food shop after the sunrise.

 DO NOT DECLINE THIS REQUEST.
 You read that correctly, do NOT decline!